portsicle/portsicle-proxy/README.md

 ### Future Scope:

-- Ad / Content Blocker.
-- Offline Browsing Mode.
+- Caching and Offline Browsing Mode.

 ## How It Works